friday.lk

 🧭 Face South

 After days of celebration, step into the working world with renewed purpose.
-Dressed in white and facing south, eat milk rice before departing to bless your professional life.
+Two auspicious times are available: 6:27 AM facing south, or 6:50 AM facing east.
+Eat kiribath and sweets before departing to bless your professional life for the year ahead.

 🌱